PharmTab/pharmtab.github.io/index.md

-Explore the raw data files used to develop the insights on [PharmTab](https://pharmtab.com)
+Explore the raw data files used to develop the insights at [PharmTab](https://pharmtab.com).

 | Tables        | Are           |